Skip to main content

 Getting the details of your symptoms and history will allow our naturopathic doctors to get a good idea if parasitic infection is likely or not.
 If it is, a comprehensive stool analysis will give a clear idea of not only parasite problems, but also the aforementioned bacterial balance and the presence of other detrimental organisms, plus markers such as specific enzymes and food fibers to check digestion and absorption.

-If the results come back positive for parasites your doctor will tailor treatment to your specific needs, and may include dietary change, IV therapy, colonic, supplements, and anything else required to help you rid yourself of parasites and get back into balance.
+If the results come back positive for parasites your doctor will tailor treatment to your specific needs, and may include dietary change, IV therapy, in office treatments, supplements, and anything else required to help you rid yourself of parasites and get back into balance.

 The first step is to contact us.
 The second is a consultation with one of our naturopathic doctors to determine an appropriate plan for you.